theapache64/GPix/README.md

 ```

 ## Command line interface

+We've also a command line application written in `Java` to download bulk images.

 Download the latest `jar` file from the release and run it from terminal/cmd.
 `java -jar gpix.jar -help`